The most common examples of traffic offending are drunk/drug driving, careless driving or unlicensed driving.

-Very often convictions for these types of offences can attract a disqualification of the offender’s licence, which could have significant consequences for themselves, their employment and their families.
+Very often convictions for these types of offences can attract disqualification of the offender’s licence.
+This could have significant consequences for themselves, their employment and their families.
 Therefore, even if an offender decides to plead guilty to the offence/s it is important to consider all of the possible courses available to them to lessen the impact of the sentence upon them.

 © 2020 Cridland & Hua Lawyers.
 All rights reserved.
 Website by Eightball.